bingson/WinGolems/Readme.md

 <ol>
 <li>

-<p> WinGolems offers library of autohotkey functions and examples of how to use them to create more convenient shortcuts for the most frequently performed actions, reducing the need to use a mouse and speeding up workflow.
+<p> WinGolems offers library of autohotkey functions and examples of how to use them to create more convenient shortcuts for the most frequently performed actions, speeding up workflow and productivity.

-Included templates show how to create shortcuts to </p>
+WinGolem templates show how to create shortcuts to </p>

 * switch between, launch, and reactivate specific application windows
 * open a file in any particular program from anywhere in windows